Hans Felber: Biography

 From 15 October 1939 Felber was the chief of staff of the 2nd Army, becoming chief of staff of the Army Group Centre in February 1940.

 On 25 October 1940 he was given the command of the XIII Army Corps with which he fought in the Soviet Union.
 In April 1942, he was transferred to the Höheres Kommando z. b.
 V. XXXXV, later renumbered to LXXXIII Army Corps and Army Group Felber, stationed in France.

-On 15 August 1943, he became Militärbefehlshaber Südost, commanding all German troops in Serbia, Croatia and Greece.
+During August 1943, Felber was appointed Militärbefehlshaber Südost, under whose command were all German troops in Serbia, Albania, Montenegro, Croatia and Greece.
+German Foreign Ministry delegate for Balkans Hermann Neubacher and Felber considered that punitive measures against population(1:50) were no longer in interests of Germany, as they wanted better relations with Nedić's government, which August Meyszner, Higher SS officer and police leader for Serbia, opposed.
+Despite arguing for lesser punitive measures, under Felber Germans executed over 2000 hostages in first two months of his rule, more than in the same period of previous year.
+On December 22 new lesser punitive measures were approved, and it was applied for entire Balkans not just Serbia.

 From 26 September to 27 October 1944 he headed the Army Group Serbia.

 On 6 December 1944 he led the Corps Group Felber, which was renamed XIII Army Corps after the original XIII Corps had been disbanded following their crushing defeat in the Lvov–Sandomierz Offensive.
 From 22 February to 25 March 1945 Felber was the commander of the 7th Army.